Zofware/www.simplesportscaster.com/docs/_projects/2020-11-14-rugged-tablet.md

 ### Microphone for Sony HDR-CX405 Camcorder

 Many Hi-Pods come with the Sony HDR-CX405 camcorder.
-One quirk of this camcorder is that it doesn't send any audio via HDMI when recording.
-It only sends audio via HDMI in playback mode.
-Unfortunately, this means you have to provide your own microphone if you want to have game audio in your live streams.
+One quirk of this camcorder is that it doesn't send any microphone audio out via HDMI.
+Unfortunately, this means you have to provide your own microphone if you want to have game audio in your live streams and recordings.
 If your camera provides live audio then you don't need to purchase these parts.

 | Manufacturer  | Part                                                                                                                                        | Quantity | Unit Cost | Total Cost | Description                                                                  |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | -------- | --------- | ---------- | ---------------------------------------------------------------------------- |